Who Controls Your Encryption?

 Security controls how our property is used, who has access to it and keeps it safe.
 But what happens to this secure sense of control when property and data goes beyond your reach – outside your digital perimeter?

-Here are some points to consider for effective encryption – without relinquishing control:
+Here are some points to consider when evaluating encryption options for email data protection – without relinquishing control:

 The ability to recall a compromised message even after it has been read, is a simple, yet fundamental feature enabling control of an encryption experience.
 Whether a message is sent to an unintended recipient or whether a message is no longer safe, control over a message shouldn’t have to be relinquished just by pressing ‘Send.’

 Branding and the separation of brands is crucial to any enterprise.
 The ability to brand, separate and segment customer interactions according to brand can mean anything from how a secure message is received to a preferred language.
 Different brands should also be siloed to prevent eavesdropping from other business units.